aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 			--config ./a2d2/config/c-config-ex2.json 1>/tmp/a.out 2>&1 &

-You can set ```"preview": false``` in the data client config file, and run the above command to view the complete response.
+You can set ```"preview": false``` in the data client config file, and run the above command to view the complete response, but before you do that, we recommend that for best performance, [preload A2D2 data from S3 to FSx](#PreloadFSx).

 ### Killing data service client